Doberm4n/POELevelingGuide/README.md

 ## Leveling Guide for Path of Exile: Fall of Oriath

-> Guide is about faster progression through acts, so it is intended for experienced players
+> This Guide is about faster progression through acts, so it is intended for experienced players

 - [Text version of the guide](https://github.com/Doberm4n/POELevelingGuide/tree/master/GuideText)